prateekrastogi/consert.seeder/README.md

-yt-video: Fetches the past live performances of the enriched-artists dependent on: enriched-artist
+yt-video: Fetches the past live performances of the enriched-artists dependent on: enriched-artist model field 'artist': enriched 'artists' whose yt search returned this video model field 'albums': enriched 'artist albums' whose yt search returned this video model field 'tracks': enriched 'artist top tracks' whose yt search returned this video

-recombee: Seeds the yt-videos of type 'video' and enriched-artist of type 'artist' to recombee dependent on: enriched-artist and yt-video set* methods: Mostly used while setting the whole/part thing up from scratch, otherwise no usage in regular system running
+recombee: Seeds the yt-videos of type 'video' and enriched-artist of type 'artist' to recombee dependent on: enriched-artist and yt-video set* methods: Mostly used while setting the whole/part thing up from scratch, otherwise no usage in running regular system

 ------ Recombee Data Model ------